-He grabbed the dry cleaning bag on the front porch and pulled every pressed shirt onto the yard so the neigbhors could view my husband’s expansive button down shirts.
-Our dry cleaner quickly learned to leave our our drycleaning on the front porch light above the doorbell.
+He grabbed the dry cleaning bag on the front porch and pulled every pressed shirt onto the yard so the neighbors could view my husband’s expansive button-down shirts.
+Our dry cleaner quickly learned to leave our dry cleaning on the front porch light above the doorbell.

-One year, Tanner ate every child craft constructed of Froot Loops, marshamallows and glued on elbow pasta.
-What he ate in childhood artwork was nothing compared to the memories of that night when we arrived home from dinner to discover years of school crafts regrugitated on the carpet stairs.
+One year, Tanner ate every child craft constructed with Froot Loops, marshmallows or elbow pasta.
+What he ate in childhood artwork was nothing compared to the memories of that night when we arrived home from dinner to discover years of school crafts regurgitated on the carpet stairs.

 Saying Goodbye to our Pets